TechEarl

 Claude Sonnet 4.6$3.00$15.00$0.30The workhorse — default pick

-Cache writes cost 1.25× input.
-Prompt caching is universally supported — covered in How to Cut LLM API Costs with Prompt Caching.
+Cache writes cost 1.25× input for the 5-minute TTL, 2× for the 1-hour TTL.
+Prompt caching is supported on all current Claude API models — covered in How to Cut LLM API Costs with Prompt Caching.

-The output cost is where the budget goes.
-A typical workflow has a 5:1 to 10:1 output-to-input token ratio for content-generation tasks, lower for classification, higher for code generation.
-Opus output is 5× the cost of Sonnet output.
-That's why blanket Opus usage is rarely the right call.
+For generation-heavy workloads, output cost is where the budget goes — a typical content-generation task has a 5:1 to 10:1 output-to-input token ratio (lower for classification and extraction, where input dominates).
+Opus output costs $25 per million tokens versus Sonnet's $15, about 1.7×.
+Blanket Opus usage is rarely the right call.

 Latency profile per tier